Discover more from Productive Flourishing

 Every action ties into some project that matters, which itself ties into some broader objective that matters.
 This was one of the main principles involved in the design and creation of the Momentum Planning system, and Digital Momentum Planners.

 The upside to this method is that it helps you focus on the stuff that matters; the downside is that "loose" tasks and projects become harder to keep track of.

-A former student of our old Momentum Planning e-Course asked a question about this:
+A Momentum Planner user once asked me a specific question about this:

 I'm working through this course.
 For background, I've been using the Weekly and Daily Momentum Planners since March, so in other words, I'd started really working with the planner before you launched this course.
 It has been helpful, although I've never succeeded in allocating time slots to daily tasks.